Yelp Us If You Like Here!

 Heavy beer consumption can also cause weight gain adding even more stress to the aching joints.
 Beer and alcohol consumption can also lead to dehydration.
 Dehydration can cause increased muscle soreness and joint pain further negatively impacting those suffering with Fibromyalgia.
 Beer contains various ingredients that could trigger the immune system reaction and directly affect any condition involving joint pain.

 Beer happens to negatively impact the Gout sufferer more so than wine and spirits.
 Why is this?
 Time and again we have stressed the point of avoiding an obsession with purine content by way of deciding how to control Gout.
 However, in the case of beer we are dealing with something that is both high purine AND high in acid, as well as other undesirable additives found in most American beer products.
+Beer gets the bulk of its purine content from brewer's yeast, which has about three times the purines as baker's yeast.

 Generally speaking, alcohol can trigger a Gout attack for many reasons.
 Not only is it acidic in nature, but it also dehydrates, strips vital nutrients, places strain on the liver and kidneys, and makes the cells of the body work harder to regenerate.
 When you add a high purine content to the above dangers, one is bound to face consequences.